4 Tips for High Net Worth Retirement Planning

 Those two things are true for everyone, not only high net worth individuals.
 However, having a significant amount of assets can make retirement planning seem like less of an important need.

 Depending on your post-retirement lifestyle and spending, as well as broader economic conditions, you could still drain your resources.
-Retirement planning serves as a guide to better protect your assets and build a more secure financial future.
+Retirement planning serves as a guide to help protect your assets and build a financial future.

 That includes everything from maximizing your Social Security benefits to building an estate plan that suits your needs and supports your heirs.